ZhgChg.Li

 }

-After completing, we return to Main.gs, select “debug,” and press debug to check if the execution result is correct and if there are any errors.
+After finishing, go back to Main.gs, select “debug,” and click to start debugging.
+Check if the execution results are correct and if there are any errors.

-If executed correctly, the report will show the current new month with the default fields and total column.
+After running successfully, it will return to the report showing the current new month with default columns and total columns filled in.
 If it already exists, there will be no response.

-3. Connect to Google Analytics to Retrieve Data
+3. Connect to Google Analytics to Fetch Data

 First, you need to add the “AnalyticsData” service: